 Dogs in the Preserves

 Dogs are permitted at forest preserves but are prohibited at designated State Nature Preserves unless otherwise posted.

 Five preserves also provide dog parks for off-leash dog exercising.
 These dog parks feature fenced areas where owners can let their dogs run free.
-A permit is required to use the parks.
-The District offers dog parks at:
+A Forest Preserve District of Will County permit is required to use the parks.
+The District offers dog parks at the following Will County forest preserve locations:

 A dog park permit is required in order to use the dog parks, and an ID lanyard must be displayed during dog park use.

 Will County Residents Fee